Mary Bacon: Early career

-In March 1969, Bacon gave birth to a daughter, Suzie, only hours after riding horses in the practice gate.
-She returned to riding two weeks after giving birth.
+Career

 Bacon won her first race June 5, 1969.
 She won 55 times in 396 races that first year.
 She finished in the money 160 times.
 In 1974 two weeks into the spring meeting at New York's Aqueduct Racetrack Bacon for the first time ranked among the track's top ten jockeys.

 Media coverage

-She once graced the pages of the fashion magazine Vogue and modeled nationally for cosmetics giant Revlon after being chosen as their Charlie Girl ad campaign.
+She once graced the pages of the fashion magazine Vogue and modeled nationally for cosmetics giant Revlon after being chosen as their Charlie ad campaign.

 Bacon appeared in a Playboy magazine pictorial in June 1973 titled "Woman's Work", which featured women who worked in predominantly male occupations.

 In June 1974 came a Newsweek cover for a story on women emerging in sports.
 The news magazine used 14 photographs inside to help illustrate its story.
 Bacon's was the only face to appear more than once.